ryokbys/nap/README.md

 * Assistant Professor in the department of mechanical engineering, Nagoya Institute of Technology.
 (2014-01-07)

 # Compilation and usage
-See the manual web site below (but Japanese only), http://locs.bw.nitech.ac.jp/~kobayashi/pmd_manual
+See the manual web site below (but some parts are written in Japanese...), http://locs.bw.nitech.ac.jp/~kobayashi/pmd_manual

 For the short test, whether or not you can use this program in your environment,